In the News

 -

-Aaron Costello, chief of security research at AppOmni, characterized this one as the “most severe AI-driven vulnerability uncovered to date.”
+Aaron Costello, chief of security research at AppOmni, highlighted the exploit’s severity, calling it the most severe AI-driven vulnerability to date.